Protea Financial Services

 Examples include agreements about how debts are to be split, maintenance, or the divorcing parties are finding it difficult to decide whether to pursue other matrimonial assets.
 Understanding how these decisions could affect mortgage capacity can help these negotiations.
 Ensuring the client is fully aware of how financial decisions made now may affect their ability to obtain a mortgage in the future should be vital to all divorce negotiations.

 Narrative and confirmation of clients’ most likely maximum mortgage borrowing ability and more importantly, the amount of mortgage they can actually afford to maintain are included in the assessment report.

 Details of any relevant mortgage criteria and general costs of any potential mortgage will also be included.
 As Independent Mortgage Brokers, a range of mortgage providers are contacted to ensure that our reports are based on accurate, current and plausible results.

 The results of our reports, including narrative about any anomalies in the figures, means that clients and their solicitors have realistic, useable mortgage borrowing information that can be used effectively and with confidence at Court.

 If you would like to see a sample of an anonymised report, or if you would like to consider instructing us, please click here, and we would be delighted to help.
-We are Resolution members.
+We are proud to be mebers of Resolution.